prettymuchbryce/react-responsive-audio-player/CONTRIBUTING.md

 ## Contribute
 Contributions are welcome.

-If the change you'd like to implement is a new feature, please open an issue first.
+If the change you'd like to implement is a new feature, please open an issue first, for discussion.

+If you're fixing a bug you found, please open an issue (for tracking purposes), and reference the issue # in your pull request.

 ### Build
 To install build dependencies, run `npm install`.